Out of Africa (film): Plot

-A relationship between Karen and Denys develops following an ambivalent kiss at a New Year's party, with their ultimately moving in with her in between his travels.
-Denys acquires a Gipsy Moth biplane and often takes Karen flying.
-After Bror expresses his desire to divorce and marry another rich woman, Karen asks Denys to solidify their relationship, but he prefers his autonomy and the status quo.
-When Karen learns Denys is taking Felicity on a private safari, she confronts him about his refusal to have monogamous relations.
-He assures Karen he only wants her, but feels marriage is immaterial.
-This eventually drives them apart.
+A relationship between Karen and Denys develops after a tentative kiss at a New Year's party leads to them moving in together while he travels.
+Denys buys a Gipsy Moth biplane and often takes Karen flying.
+When Bror asks for a divorce to marry another wealthy woman, Karen asks Denys to make their relationship official.
+He refuses, preferring the independence of the status quo.
+Karen drifts further apart from Denys after confronting him about plans to take Felicity on a private safari.
+He assures her he wants only her, but marriage does not matter to him.

-The farm eventually yields a good harvest, but a fire destroys it and the factory, forcing Karen to sell out.
-Before leaving Kenya for Denmark, she appeals to the incoming governor to provide land for her Kikuyu workers and sells most of her remaining possessions at a rummage sale.
-Denys visits the now-empty house.
-He says he no longer feels comfortable being alone and that his feelings for her have changed.
+The farm loses a good harvest to fire, forcing Karen to sell out.
+Before leaving Kenya for Denmark, she appeals to the incoming governor to provide land for her Kikuyu workers, then sells her possessions at a rummage sale.
+Denys visits the now-empty house, no longer comfortable being alone, and admits his feelings for her have changed.
 He asks to join her on her journey back.

-Denys leaves for a safari scouting trip, promising to fly Karen to Mombasa when he returns.
-Shortly after, Bror arrives to inform Karen that Denys' plane has crashed in Tsavo.
-Karen organizes his funeral, during which she recites an excerpt from an A. E. Housman poem about a celebrated athlete who, like Denys, died young and was not destined to decline into old age.
+Denys departs for a safari scouting trip, promising to fly Karen to Mombasa upon his return.
+Soon after, Bror informs Karen that Denys' plane has crashed in Tsavo.
+Karen organizes his funeral and recites an excerpt from an A. E. Housman poem about a celebrated athlete who, like Denys, was not meant to grow old.

-Before departing, Karen visits the Muthaiga Club to arrange for the forwarding of her mail.
-The members, having come to admire her, invite her into the men-only salon for a toast.
-Karen gives Farah a compass that Denys had given her and asks him to say her name so that she can hear his voice one last time.
-Sometime later, Farah writes to Karen, informing her that a pair of lions frequently visits Denys's grave.
+Karen visits the Muthaiga Club to arrange for her mail to be forwarded.
+The members, having come to respect her, invite her into the men-only salon for a toast.
+Karen gives Farah the compass Denys had given her and asks him to say her name so she can hear his voice one last time.
+Later, Farah writes to Karen, telling her that a pair of lions often visits Denys's grave.

-An epilogue reveals that Karen became an author, publishing her works under the name Isak Dinesen, and never returned to Africa.
+An epilogue reveals that Karen published several books under the pen name Isak Dinesen, and never returned to Africa.